 - Add tomato paste and stir to combine.
-Cook 1 minute.
+Cook for 1 minute.

-- Add bell peppers, chili powder, cumin, coriander, cayenne pepper powder, salt and pepper.
+- Add bell peppers, chili powder, cumin, coriander, cayenne pepper, salt and black pepper.
 Stir to combine.

-- Add cans of tomatoes and chipotle.
+- Add tomatoes and chipotle peppers.
 Stir to combine.
-Bring to simmer, cover and cook 15 minutes or until vegetables are almost tender.
+Bring to simmer, cover and cook for 15 minutes or until vegetables are almost tender.

-- Add beans, stirring to combine, and cook an additional 10 minutes, covered.
+- Add all of the beans, stirring to combine, and cook for an additional 10 minutes, covered.

 - Stir in apple cider vinegar.
 Serve and garnish to taste (if desired) with any of the garnish ideas or your favourite chili toppings.
 Enjoy!